-Punishment for "Instigating private-to-private corruption" falls on the person that makes an offer or promise that is not accepted, or the managers of companies or private entities that solicit the gift or promise are punished, if their solicitation is not accepted32.
+Punishment for "Instigating private-to-private corruption" falls on the person that makes an offer or promise that is not accepted, or the managers of companies or private entities that solicit the gift or promise are punished, if their solicitation is not accepted37.

-Only the conduct of the bribe-giver (offer, gift or promise, whether or not they are accepted), not that of the bribe-takers (acceptance or solicitation), constitute an offence of administrative responsibility, if the offences are committed in the interest of the company/entity the bribe-giver belongs to33.
+Only the conduct of the bribe-giver (offer, gift or promise, whether or not they are accepted), not that of the bribe-takers (acceptance or solicitation), constitute an offence of administrative responsibility, if the offences are committed in the interest of the company/entity the bribe-giver belongs to38.
+Both these offences are automatically subject to prosecution.